Guests per Safari Vehicle

 There is a house chef who will prepare delicious meals for you.
 Local, fresh ingredients are used when in season including those from the lodges own large, organic kitchen garden.
 Meals are varied affairs and may include picnics in the bush, dinner under the stars, lunch on the terrace, and al fresco breakfasts and brunches.

-Activities at the lodge include swimming or relaxing by the natural saltwater pool, tennis on the floodlit court or a massage either in the privacy of your room or on the secluded deck where all you will hear is the birdsong and the river below.
+Activities at the lodge include swimming, tennis on the floodlit court or a massage either in the privacy of your room or on the secluded deck where all you will hear is the birdsong and the river below.

 Game Drives are in open 4x4 Land Rovers with highly trained and experienced rangers.
 Night drives provide the opportunity of seeing the nocturnal animals such as leopard, brown hyena, aardvark, civet cats and porcupines.
 Other activities include bush walks, camp outs under the stars and exploring late iron age sites and bushman paintings on the reserve.
 There is also a wide selection of activities in the surrounding areas that are available.